sergueik/skeleton/README.md

 skeleton
 ========

-Skeleton Jenkinsg project for Powershell and ActionScript
+Skeleton Jenkinsg project for Powershell and AppleScript Forked and modified jenkins beaker plugin.